gem/oq-engine/doc/manual/oq-manual.rst

 estimate the damage distribution for individual assets and aggregated damage distribution for a spatially distributed portfolio of assets within a specified time period.
-The calculator requires the definition of an exposuremodel, a fragilitymodel for each loss type of interest with fragilityfunctions for each damage state for every typology represented in the exposuremodel, and a Stochastic Event Set representative of the seismicity of the region over the specified time period.
+The calculator requires the definition of an *Exposure Model*, a *Fragility Model* for each loss type of interest with fragilityfunctions for each damage state for every typology represented in the *Exposure Model*, and a Stochastic Event Set representative of the seismicity of the region over the specified time period.
 Damage state curves and damage maps corresponding to specified return periods can also be obtained using this calculator.